pinco2025/ytuploadweb/DISCORD_BULK_JOB_GUIDE.md

 - **4 audio files** with extensions: `.mp3`, `.wav`, `.m4a`, `.aac`, `.mp4`
 - **4 image files** with extensions: `.jpg`, `.jpeg`, `.png`, `.webp`
 - **File order**: Attachments will be processed in reverse order (last attachment first)
+- **Background audio**: Will be extracted from each video object in the JSON and used individually for each video

 ## 🚀 How to Use